rjrodger/gubu/README.md

 *Gubu* traverses over the shape definition, not the input value, which further protects you from unexpectedly deep inputs.

-If you're looking for a depth-first tree iterative traversal algorithm you've got one right here!
+If you're looking for a depth-first iterative tree-traversal algorithm you've got one right here!

 *Gubu* compiles the schema shape on a just-in-time basis.
 Each value